-18. Estimates of receipts included in the "Annual Financial Statement" are further analysed in the document "Receipts Budget".
+19. Estimates of receipts included in the "Annual Financial Statement" are further analysed in the document "Receipts Budget".
 The document gives details of revenue receipts and capital receipts and explains the estimates.
-Trend of receipts over the years and details of External Assistance received are also included.
+Trend of receipts, statement pertaining to NSSF, statement of liabilities, statement of assets and details of External Assistance received are also included.